Haryaksh1/ai-humanizers/README.md

 # 🧠 AI Text Humanizer

-Welcome to **AI Text Humanizer** — an open-source project that transforms robotic, AI-generated writing into fluent, natural, and human-like text.
+Welcome to **AI Text Humanizer** — an open-source project that transforms robotic or AI-generated writing into fluent, natural, human-like text.

-Our goal for **Hacktoberfest 2025** is to build a **full-scale, industry-level humanizer**, powered by community contributions. 🚀
+**Goal for Hacktoberfest 2025:** build a full-scale, industry-level humanizer through community contributions. 🚀

 ---